FedericoRessi/setup-java/Readme.txt

-This repo is intended to hold miscellaneous scripts/application/poc brances for openstack related work.
+This repo is intended to hold miscellaneous scripts/application/poc branches for openstack related work.

 Do not add any other file to the master branch.